sergiokas/Extensity/README.md

 ### What's new:

+v1.1.12 (Feb 2016)
+- New Option: include\exclude apps from the list

 v1.1.11(Jun 2015)
 - New Feature: turn all enabled extensions off, then turn them back on.
 - Style changes